Kanchan-Adabala/ML-Projects/README.md

 # ML-Projects
-This includes all the projects developed as a part of my academic study and for self learning purposes
+This repository contains all the projects developed by me as a part of my academic study and for self learning purposes.